CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
 User enters incorrect command.
-    ⋅⋅⋅TaskBook provides feedback that the command is invalid 3a.
+    * TaskBook provides feedback that the command is invalid 3a.
 There is no previous version to undo
-    ⋅⋅⋅TaskBook provides feedback to the user that there is nothing to undo.
+    * TaskBook provides feedback to the user that there is nothing to undo.

 <!-- @@author A0139958H -->
 #### Use case: Redo last operation